eNipu/elips_bn_bls/README.md

 10. Finally `sudo make install`
 10. To uninstall `sudo make uninstall` from the directory

+Still there is no single header.
+Therefore please `/usr/local/include/ELiPS_bn_bls` directory to get the header declaration.

 If you face `cannot open shared object file: No such file or directory` while running then follow this steps: